Wapakoneta sprints past Van Wert

-Wapakoneta knocked off Van Wert 45-33 during this Ohio girls high school basketball game on Jan.
-11.
+Wapakoneta knocked off Van Wert 44-30 in Ohio boys basketball action on Jan.
+12.

 In recent action on Jan.
-6, Van Wert faced off against Van Wert Lincolnview and Wapakoneta took on St Marys on Jan.
-4 at Wapakoneta High School.
+5, Wapakoneta faced off against St Marys and Van Wert took on Van Wert Lincolnview on Jan.
+6 at Van Wert High School.

 We want your feedback on the accuracy and quality of this article.
 Take a 1-minute survey and be registered to win a $25 Visa gift card.